CSC207-2022F-UofT/course-project-tripledotstudios/README.md

-# CSC207 Project: Lost-the Game
+# CSC207 Project: Useless Facts: Life or Death Trivia

 As of December 7, we have finished all of the features of the game.
 Since the Milestone 4 deadline, we have finished our UI and have a working version of the game.
 After receiving the Milestone 4 feedback, we refactored our code